MihutaMihail/YPlanning/README.md

 ## API Documentation
 At the moment, the API documentation is not available.
 However, an automatically generated SWAGGER documentation containing all endpoints can be accessed [here](https://mihutamihail.github.io/YPlanning).

+TO NOTE: this SWAGGER documentation will not look the same as the SWAGGER documentation that you will use on https://localhost:443/swagger/index.html.
+That is because this is a HTML representation of the JSON code that you can find [here](../swagger.json) using [Swagger Editor](https://editor.swagger.io/).